MiracleLabs/ds19-workshop-googlecolab/cheatsheet.md

 ﻿# DS19 Workshop | Building a Car Damage Classification model using Google Colab

-The below markdown file consists of commands and code snippets that will help you complete the lab - Building a Car Damage Classification model using Google Colab
+The below markdown file consists of commands and notes that will help you to complete and understand the lab - Building a Car Damage Classification model using Google Colab

 ## Code Snippets